Influenza

 People with Certain Health Conditions

 • People with asthma, heart disease, diabetes, HIV/AIDS, cancer, and other chronic health conditions are at higher risk of flu complications.
 In fact, 9 out of 10 people hospitalized with flu had at least one underlying condition.
-For more information, visit US CDC's website: Flu & Adults with Chronic Conditions.
+For more information, visit US CDC's website: Flu & People at Increased Risk for Flu Complications.

 Healthcare Workers and Healthcare Providers